nodejs/node-eps/README.md

 ## Progress of an EP

 All EPs will be committed to the repository regardless of their acceptance.
-The initial status shall either be **"INCUBATING"** or **"DRAFT"**.
+The initial status shall either be **"WIP"** or **"DRAFT"**.

-If the status is **"INCUBATING"** that means that it is expected that the EP will be iterated on over a period of time before it becomes a complete proposal such that could be reviewed and move to **"ACCEPTED"**.
+If the status is **"WIP"**, that means that it is a work in progress and is expected that the EP will be iterated on over a period of time before it becomes a complete proposal such that could be reviewed and move to **"ACCEPTED"**.
 This status allows visiblity and feedback while setting the appropriate expectation in terms of completeness.

 If the status is **"DRAFT"**, that means the authors believe the prosoal is complete and is ready to be reviewed in the context of deciding to